 It is only the profundity of death which persists,

-Hungry for the fraternal source of evil in me
+Avid for the fraternal source of evil in me,

 They lay me down and drink me;

-Seven times I know the tight grip of the bones
+Seven times I know the tight grip of bones

-The dry hand hunting my heart to break it.
+And the dry hand seeking my heart to crush it.

 The poems are from the following publications: